-We winter camp in Indiana.
+“We winter camp in Indiana.
 Just have a good sleeping bag rated for winter temps and be sure to have an insulating sleeping pad under you.” — The Dyrt camper Dwayne Caldwell

 There’s a reason this is tip #1.
 Bedding is basic; it’s car camping 101.
 But too many people overlook the basics when camping in their car.
 A car can protect you from the wind and snow, but it can still get as cold as a tent in the middle of the night.
 A warm-rated sleeping bag can make all the difference.

 Remember, you don’t have to obsess over size and weight when you’re sleeping in your car.
 If you can fit it, bring it!
 (Within reason, of course.)
 We recommend packing a minimum of a 0º sleeping bag along with secondary layers in case of extreme cold.

 Ever hear the phrase, “Cotton kills”?
 Cotton traps moisture and can freeze, making it a potentially dangerous material to be wearing or sleeping under in the cold.
 Wool, on the other hand, is a natural insulator.
 Sleeping on top of a wool blanket can protect you from cold coming up from the floor, and wearing wool is of course a great way to stay cozy.
 To avoid the itch, we recommend also adding merino wool long underwear to your car camping kit.

 “Some good advice from skiers who overnight in their vehicles for early starts was reflective insulation.
 You can cut it to size — in addition to your insulated mattress and sleeping bag, it helps maintain heat.” — The Dyrt camper Shelly S.

-Experienced vanlifers and road trippers all swear by Reflectix.
-It’s a reflective, insulating material that’s sold by the roll and can be cut to fit your windows.
+Experienced vanlifers and road trippers all swear by a windshield sunshade.
+It’s a reflective, insulating material that’s sold to fit your windows.
 It also helps to keep the early morning light from waking you up at the crack of down.

 Fill water bottles with hot water, wrap them in a towel, and stick them in your sleeping bag to keep it toasty.